Surrogacy in Mexico

 In 2021 the Mexican Supreme Court declared surrogacy a protected medical procedure.
 Mexican Surrogacy is an option for singles and couples of all sexual orientations seeking to have a family through an affordable arrangement.

 Even though surrogacy is protected by the Courts, some states have been slow to implement the mandate.
 As a result, surrogacy in Mexico is still only supported in select regions.
 Intended Parents should consider programs in these friendly jurisdictions.
-These states allow a “pre-birth parentage order” that directs the birth certificate to be issued with the names of the Intended Parents.

 In Mexico only gestational surrogacy is permitted, which means the surrogate cannot use her own eggs.